mgb111/quickstrat_v5/GOOGLE_OAUTH_SETUP.md

 # 🔐 Google OAuth Setup Guide

-This guide will help you set up Google OAuth authentication for your LeadGen Machine SaaS platform.
+This guide will help you set up Google OAuth authentication for your Majorbeam SaaS platform.

 ## 📋 Prerequisites